icons8/lunacy-docs/docs/contact.md

 # Hero section
 title: Contacts
-description: Reach out to us on any of these platforms
+description: Reach out to us on any of our platforms
 icon: 'chat-messages--v2'

 # Micro navigation